anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Access point: you can create unique access control policies for each access point to easily control access to shared datasets or different prefixes in the bucket
 * S3 object Lambda: you can change the objects before it's retrieved by the caller application, without creating another object. for that, we need 1 bucket, an access point and an object lambda access point
 * cross region replication: to reduce latency with other regions and to keep the data as up to date as possible
+* S3 and S3 one-zone IA have the same read performance
+* to improve read performance, add random string prefixes to objects

 > Glacier